-I can hold only that which would not fall
+I can only hold that which would not fall

-through my fingers, so
+through my fingers.
+Instead,

-I will imagine a springtime that will come
+I will imagine a springtime to come

 to intrude on

-this time just so a butterfly
+this time, so a butterfly

-can perch on my finger –
+can perch gingerly on my finger –

-but deliberately and I can pretend it is you.
+and I can pretend it is you.